RoboCup-SSL/grSim/INSTALL.md

 ## Mac OS X Installation

-To make it easier to install the dpendencies, you can use a package manager like Homebrew.
+To make it easier to install the dependencies, you can use a package manager like Homebrew.
 First ensure the dependencies are there:

     $ brew install cmake
-    $ brew install ode
+    $ brew install ode --enable-double-precision
     $ brew install qt4
     $ brew install protobuf